 MANATEE -- In January, the Food Bank of Manatee had 250,000 pounds of food on its warehouse shelves.
 Now, it has only 25,000 pounds.

-"That's not acceptable," said County Commissioner Carol Whitmore, who called a joint press conference Wednesday with School Board member Julie Aranibar to address the crisis.
+"That's not acceptable," said County Commissioner Carol Whitmore, who called a joint news conference Wednesday with School Board member Julie Aranibar to address the crisis.

-Standing in front of bare food bank shelves, Whitmore and Aranibar issued a challenge for government, businesses and individuals to do more to fight hunger in Manatee County.
+Standing in front of bare food bank shelves, Whitmore and Aranibar issued a challenge for government, businesses, clubs and others to do more to fight hunger in Manatee County.

-Serving 100 agencies and food banks that distribute food to 60,000 people monthly, the Food Bank of Manatee was 85 percent empty on Tuesday.
+Serving 100 agencies and pantries that distribute food to 60,000 people monthly, the Food Bank of Manatee was 85 percent empty on Wednesday.

 "This is something that is a major emergency in Manatee County," Whitmore said.